nbarbettini/little-aspnetcore-book/chapters/your-first-application/get-the-sdk.md

 ## Get the SDK
-Search for "download .net core" and follow the instructions on Microsoft's download page for your platform.
+Search for "download .net core" and follow the instructions on Microsoft's download page to get the .NET Core SDK.
 After the SDK has finished installing, open up the Terminal (or PowerShell on Windows) and use the `dotnet` command line tool (also called a **CLI**) to make sure everything is working:

 ```
 dotnet --version

-2.0.0
+2.1.104
 ```

 You can get more information about your platform with the `--info` flag: